 1. You can identify some blossom tree by their bark

-- Young apple trees (Malus) also have the conspicuous pores (lenticels), but the bark is more reddish, aging to a greyish-brown and is quite scaly, thin and flaky.
+Young apple trees (Malus) also have conspicuous pores (lenticels), but the bark is more reddish, aging to a greyish-brown, and is quite scaly, thin, and flaky.

-- Plum is also a prunus.
-Plum tree bark is a darker colour but lacs the horizontal pore lines (lenticels) of its cousin the cherry.
+Plum is also a prunus.
+Plum tree bark is a darker colour but lacks the horizontal pore lines (lenticels) of its cousin the cherry.

 2. You can identify some blossom trees by the way they have been grafted